 Fredonia’s Master of Music in Music Education degree has provided emerging educators the opportunities to grow both as musicians and teachers.
 For generations, Fredonia has educated many of New York’s most successful music teachers.
-Music has been part of Fredonia’s DNA since it earliest phases as an institution in the 19th century, and the depth and reputation of the program has grown steadily.
-As a student program, you will learn the necessary skills and ability to become an expert teacher.
+Music has been part of Fredonia’s DNA since its earliest phases as an institution in the 19th century, and the depth and reputation of the program has grown steadily.
+As a student in the program, you will learn the necessary skills and abilities to become an expert teacher.

 At Fredonia, your courses will be divided between music education coursework, theory, history, literature, performance, and research.
 A National Association of Schools of Music-accredited university, Fredonia has been educating musicians for over a century.
 Our nurturing, inclusive environment supports individual passion and paths, allowing you to develop your vision and career path with the assistance of our successful music faculty.

 Fredonia graduate programs foster scholarly inquiry, professional research, ethical practice, artistic performance, and practical innovation, encouraging students and faculty to discover lifelong connections between their intellectual and creative aspirations and civic and global opportunities for engagement.
 Fredonia offers a hybrid format with online and summer course options for working adults.
 Fredonia graduates are desired, with the vast majority of students being offered employment before graduation.

 The program offers four different options for graduates to earn New York State Professional Teaching Certification.
 These include:

 - Recital Track - 30 Credit Hours, which requires an audition

 - Final Project/Thesis Track - 30 Credit Hours

 Fredonia also offers a non-certification track for students not interested in earning New York State Teaching Certification, such as international students or teachers working outside of New York State.
 The non-certification track is called Music Education Studies.

 - Teach music in schools throughout the state of New York and beyond